 Equipment used in aircraft may be eligible for a stand-alone approval or ‘authorisation’.
 These authorisations do not constitute an approval to install on an aircraft, but credit may be claimed from the equipment authorisation towards the showing of compliance with the aircraft Certification Specifications (CS) when certificating its installation.

-The UKTSOA is granted in accordance with Part 21 Subpart O when the manufacturer (Applicant) can demonstrate to CAA that the equipment meets a prescribed Minimum Operational Performance Specification (MOPS).
-The MOPS acceptable to CAA include those within or referenced from CS-ETSO (Certification Specifications for European Technical Standard Order).
+The UKTSOA is granted in accordance with UK Regulation (EU) No 748/2012, Part 21 Subpart O when the manufacturer (Applicant) can demonstrate to the CAA the equipment meets a prescribed Minimum Operational Performance Specification (MOPS).
+The MOPS acceptable to the CAA include those within or referenced from CS-ETSO.

 Applicants may apply for Deviations to the MOPS.
 Deviations are based on a determination of an equivalent level of safety and are subject to industry consultation before acceptance.
 Deviations agreed by one Applicant may be used by any subsequent Applicant.

-UKTSOA holders may classify and approve minor design changes (within an agreed scope) to approved equipment without further authorisation by CAA.
+UKTSOA holders may classify and approve minor design changes (within an agreed scope) to approved equipment without further authorisation by the CAA.
+These minor changes are periodically notified to the CAA by the UKTSOA holder.

-Equipment with a UKTSOA is eligible for release on a UK Form 1.
+Equipment with a UKTSOA is eligible for release on a UK CAA Form 1.

-Note: CAA issued thousands of Equipment Approvals prior to the formation of EASA.
+Please note the CAA issued thousands of Equipment Approvals prior to the formation of EASA.
 Those approvals have been grandfathered and are considered equivalent to ETSOAs/UKTSOAs and remain valid.
-These approvals are listed here [link to Equipment Approvals].
+The process for minor and major changes to these equipment approvals is the same as the process for equipment with UKTSO authorisations.

-CAA also issued a small number of Equipment Approvals since the formation of EASA and prior to the UK’s withdrawal from the European Union (EU).
+The CAA also issued a small number of Equipment Approvals after the formation of EASA and prior to the UK’s withdrawal from the European Union (EU).
 These approvals are valid only for use on aircraft registered in the UK.

 The scope of the equipment approval project must be within the approved scope and Terms of Approval (TOA) of the POA and DOA/ADOA.
 Applications are also accepted in cases when the project is simultaneously being used to demonstrate applicant competence for the issue of or extension to the scope or ToA of the POA and/or DOA/DOA.

-For further information on DOA and ADOA see the guidance on how to apply for a Part 21 design organisation approval.
+There is further information on DOA and ADOA on how to apply for a UK Part 21 design organisation approval.

-For further information on POA see the guidance on how to apply for a Part 21 Subpart G approval.
+There is also guidance available on POA on how to apply for a Part 21 Subpart G approval.

 An application is made using CAA Form SRG1726NR